Version 1

-Version 1 is an Irish company specializing in international management consulting, software asset management, software development, cloud computing, and outsourcing company.
+Version 1 is an Irish company specializing in international management consulting, software asset management, software development, cloud computing, and outsourcing.

-On July 13, 2022, Partners Group completed the acquisition of a majority stake in Version 1.
+On 13 July 2022 Partners Group completed the acquisition of a majority stake in Version 1.

 History

 Version 1 was established in Dublin, Ireland in 1996 by Justin Keatinge and John Mullen.

-In the years leading up to 2011, Version 1 was named in the Deloitte Fast 50 list and employed more than 150 consultants and had annual revenues of €17.5m.
+In the years leading up to 2011, Version 1 was named in the Deloitte Fast 50 list, employed more than 150 consultants and had annual revenues of €17.5m.

-In 2014, Version 1 opened its London, UK, office and expanded its Belfast, Northern Ireland, office.
+In 2014, the company opened its London office and expanded its Belfast office.
 Version 1 acquired the UK-based Tieto Corporation, and were recognized as one of the top 50 workplaces in Europe.
 They went on to acquire UK-based Rocela Group along with the UK-based Patech Solutions.
 By year end, they had a total of eight international offices employing more than 500 consultants with annual revenues of €60m.

 In 2017, the UK equity firm Volpi Capital LLP became the majority shareholder in Version 1 in a deal that saw a €100 million buy out of the original founders and shareholders.
 Shareholders included the Development Capital Fund, who invested c. €8m in 2014 and realized in excess of c. €20m on their investment.
 This buy out raised €90 million of expansion capital to allow Version 1 expand its operations in the UK and Europe.
 On 24 April 2017, Tom O'Connor was appointed as Version 1 CEO after former CEO Justin Keatinge resigned.
 Keatinge stayed on Version 1's board and remains a major shareholder.

 In 2018, Version 1 announced a €1 million investment into its Innovation Labs.
 The current areas of focus are: Blockchain, Internet of things, Chatbots, Machine learning, Virtual reality and Augmented reality.

 In June 2018 Version 1 acquired the HR Transformation specialist Cedar Consulting Ltd.

-In 2019, Version 1 presented alongside ICBF at Oracle OpenWorld, where a Blockchain Solution for the trace-ability of Irish Cattle and meat was discussed.
+In 2019, Version 1 was presented alongside ICBF at Oracle OpenWorld, where a Blockchain Solution for the trace-ability of Irish Cattle and meat was discussed.
 Version 1 also presented at Microsoft Future Decoded 2019, Microsoft's main UK event, with Roger Whitehead, Advisory Services Lead at Version 1 discussing the impact of Application Modernisation.

-In 2022, Version 1 are nominated for "Employee of the Year" in the Women in IT Awards 2023.
+In 2022, Version 1 are nominated for "Employer of the Year" in the Women in IT Awards 2023.

-Partners

-Version 1 has multiple long standing and enhanced partner relationships.
-The company currently has three main technology partners: Oracle Corporation, Microsoft and Amazon Web Services.
-Version 1 has been a Platinum Partner for Oracle in Cloud Managed Services and has the Largest Oracle capability in the UK and Ireland.
-Version 1 was also voted as the No. 1 Oracle Partner by their customers, in both the 2018 and 2018 Oracle User Group Awards.